Recruiter PageGroup says EMEA labour market recovering

+* CFO says remains "as confident as ever" will secure international deals

-LONDON British recruitment firm PageGroup MPI.L said conditions for the global labour market were showing signs of recovery after its Europe, Middle East and Africa division posted the first rise in reported quarterly growth since 2012.
+LONDON Jan 14 British recruitment firm PageGroup said conditions for the global labour market were showing signs of recovery after its Europe, Middle East and Africa division posted the first rise in reported quarterly growth since 2012.

 The region, which is its largest division making up around 40 percent of the group, said profit was up 1.1 percent on a reported basis in the fourth quarter, helped by a marked improvement in Germany and France.